lancelotet/youdontknowgit/README.md

     Create an account on GitHub.
     Learn the "GitHub Flow", and the key principles of collaborative working (branches, commits, pull requests, merges).
-    Personalise your profile to share your interests and skills.
+    Personalize your profile to share your interests and skills.
     Explore GitHub to find inspiration for your own projects and connect with others.
     Learn how to download interesting code for your own use.
     Learn how to upload something you're working on to a GitHub repository.